pombredanne/scsc/README.md

 You can set up any TOTP (Time-based One Time Password) app ([Authy](https://www.authy.com/thefuture) is great) to use with SSH.
 Run `sudo scsc-ssh-totp init` on the server and follow the instructions.

+If your code was rejected when logging in, try again.

 ### Browser setup

 1. Use `privoxy.scsc:8118` as the HTTP proxy in your browser to access .i2p and .onion sites.